Glenn Kessler (journalist): Database of false or misleading Trump claims

 Shortly after Trump became President, Kessler announced a 100-day project to list every false and misleading statement made by Trump while in office.
 Kessler's team counted 492 untruths in the first 100 days, or an average of 4.9 per day.
 In response to reader requests, Kessler decided to keep it going for Trump's first year and then his entire presidency.
 By January 20, 2021, the end of Trump's four-year term, Kessler and his colleagues had counted 30,573 untruths, or an average of 21 a day.
-"Trump averaged about six claims a day in his first year as president, 16 claims day in his second year, 22 claims day in his third year – and 39 claims a day in his final year."
-Kessler wrote.
+"Trump averaged about six claims a day in his first year as president, 16 claims day in his second year, 22 claims day in his third year – and 39 claims a day in his final year", Kessler wrote.
 "Put another way, it took him 27 months to reach 10,000 claims and another 14 months to reach 20,000.
 He then exceeded the 30,000 mark less than five months later."
 The database has drawn nationwide attention and been the subject of academic research.
 "Kessler is doing the poet's work.
-Honor him," wrote New York Times columnist Roger Cohen.
+Honor him", wrote New York Times columnist Roger Cohen.
 "The database he compiles with his colleagues Salvador Rizzo and Meg Kelly, listing every one of Trump's untruths, will become a reference, a talisman."

 Because of the Trump database, Kessler and the Fact Checker Team were nominated in 2020 by the Arthur L. Carter Journalism Institute at New York University for inclusion in a list of the Top Ten Works of Journalism of the Decade.
-“A rigorously reported and continually updated list of false statements by the president, numbering more than 19,000 by June 2020.
-The project is a sterling example of what journalists should do – holding the powerful accountable by using reporting and facts,” the nomination said.
-Kessler and his team in 2018 were also nominated by The Washington Post for a Pulitzer Prize.
+The nomination said, "A rigorously reported and continually updated list of false statements by the president, numbering more than 19,000 by June 2020.
+The project is a sterling example of what journalists should do – holding the powerful accountable by using reporting and facts."
+Earlier in 2018, Kessler and his team were also nominated by The Washington Post for a Pulitzer Prize.

-The Washington Post on April 22, 2020, announced that Kessler and his team had written a book, "Donald Trump and His Assault on Truth: The President's Falsehoods, Misleading Claims and Flat-Out Lies," to be published June 2 by Scribner.
-"More than a catalogue of false claims, Donald Trump and His Assault on Truth is a necessary guide to understanding the motives behind the president's falsehoods," the announcement said.
-Kirkus Reviews, in a starred review, called the book "an extremely valuable chronicle."
+On April 22, 2020, The Washington Post announced that Kessler and his team had written a book, Donald Trump and His Assault on Truth: The President's Falsehoods, Misleading Claims and Flat-Out Lies, to be published June 2 by Scribner.
+The announcement said, "More than a catalogue of false claims, Donald Trump and His Assault on Truth is a necessary guide to understanding the motives behind the president's falsehoods."
+In a starred review, Kirkus Reviews called the book "an extremely valuable chronicle".
 The book appeared on Publisher Weekly's top ten best-seller list.
 Kessler created a database of Joe Biden's false or misleading claims, but only for the first 100 days of his presidency.
-"I have learned my lesson," Kessler tweeted. "'Learned my lesson' means who knows what the next four years will bring.
+Kessler tweeted, "I have learned my lesson.
+'Learned my lesson' means who knows what the next four years will bring.
 We have fact-checked Biden rigorously and will continue to do so.
 Trump at 500 claims/100 days was manageable; 8,000+ was not."